angular/angular/aio/content/guide/upgrade.md

 ### Create a component to render AngularJS content

 In your Angular application, you need a component as a placeholder for your AngularJS content.
-This component uses the service you create to load and bootstrap your AngularJS app after the component is initialized.
+This component uses the service you create to load and bootstrap your AngularJS application after the component is initialized.

 <code-example path="upgrade-lazy-load-ajs/src/app/angular-js/angular-js.component.ts" header="src/app/angular-js/angular-js.component.ts">
 </code-example>